 Is it really possible to cut down on marking?
 With a little forethought and planning the answer is most definitely yes.
 The following are 6 strategies I use all the time which keep me on top of my marking workload whilst still supporting and moving students forward.

 This sounds so simple but can make the difference between several pieces of work to mark, or one.
 Below is a good example.
 You can see the students photographs on the left and three pieces of work inspired by these on the right.
 The photographs were homework and the 3 pieces of work took many lessons to complete and only required one lot of marking.
 Different schools have different marking policies and many schools require teachers to mark every page.
 This is one great way to cut down on marking.

 The project above is called ‘Chirascuro by Antonia‘ and you can see more by following the link.

 It’s a similar story with homework.
-I have lots of detailed worksheets where each page has several tasks on it, which if done well take a long time.
-I set a task each week for several weeks and when it’s complete it only takes one lot of marking.
+I have lots of detailed worksheets where each page has several tasks on it, which, if done well, take a long time.
+I set a task each week for several weeks and when it’s complete, it only takes one lot of marking.
 Genius!
-There are some good examples below which are available on The Arty Teacher.
-The ‘Drawing Close-Ups of Fruit’ has 4 tasks, and the sweets, beetles and shells have 3 tasks.
+There are some good examples below which are available on with website.
+The ‘Drawing Close-Ups of Fruit’ required students to complete 8 small drawings.
+These could be completed over several weeks.
 You can get your students to work with different media too.
+Likewise with the chocolate packaging.
 This could be one lot of marking for many homework tasks!